jhubert/hipchat-cli-rb/README.md

     -n, --notify                     notify the users in the room about the message -h, --help                       Show the options and sample usage

+### More CLI bins please!

+It would be awesome to have more commands added to this tool, either as a command or as a standalone bin.
+If you want to add one, please follow the contribution guidelines below.

+Some ideas:

+* create a room
+* update a topic
+* create a user
+* delete a user

+.. pretty much anything [the HipChat API](https://www.hipchat.com/docs/api/) supports. :+1:

 ### Contributing